iltommi/qdb-documentation/source/api/python.rst

     .. py:method:: put(key, obj)

-        Put a string in the quasardb hive.
+        Put a string in the quasardb cluster.

         :param string key: any unique string used to identify the string
-        :param string obj: the string to be put in the hive.
+        :param string obj: the string to be put in the cluster.
-        :raise: :py:exc:`quasardb.AliasAlreadyExists` if the **key** already exists in the hive.
+        :raise: :py:exc:`quasardb.AliasAlreadyExists` if the **key** already exists in the cluster.

     .. py:method:: update(key, obj)

-        Update a string in the quasardb hive.
+        Update a string in the quasardb cluster.
         Create the record if it does not already exist at given key.

         :param string key: any unique string used to identify the string.
-        :param string obj: the new string to be put in the hive, replacing the old value.
+        :param string obj: the new string to be put in the cluster, replacing the old value.
-        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the hive.
+        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the cluster.

     .. py:method:: get(key)

-        Retrieve a string from the quasardb hive.
+        Retrieve a string from the quasardb cluster.

         :param string key: the unique string used to identify the string.
         :return: the string matching the **key**
-        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the hive.
+        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the cluster.

     .. py:method:: remove(key)

-        Remove a string from the quasardb hive.
+        Remove a string from the quasardb cluster.

         :param string key: the unique string used to identify the string.
-        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the hive.
+        :raise: :py:exc:`quasardb.AliasNotFound` if the **key** does not exist in the cluster.

 .. py:exception:: quasardbException